ChainSafe/game-docs-v2/docs/v2.5/17_prefabs.md

 using ChainSafe.Gaming.UnityPackage;
 using UnityEngine;

-/* This prefab script should be copied & placed on the root of an object.
+/* This prefab script should be copied & placed on the root of an object in a scene.
-Change the class name, variables and add any additional changes at the end of the execute function.
+Change the class name, variables and add any additional changes at the end of the function.
-The initialize function should be called by a method of your choosing */
+The scripts function should be called by a method of your choosing - button, function etc */

 /// <summary>
 /// Fetches the name of an ERC20 contract